ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

     Windows:
 `./../iqtree3.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes -ninit 100 -bb 1000 -wbt`

 **NOTE**: You may see an error at the end of this tree search.
 As long as the `nucProtPartition.nex.contree` file is present in your `nucProt` folder, you can safely ignore it.

+In the future, you should be able to avoid this error by using IQ-TREE version 2 instead of version 3.

 ---